About

 Perma-Run is a persuasive mobile game to improve user awareness towards secure smartphone behaviour.
 I planned and conducted research at strategic points to make informed decisions.
 I was also responsible for designing and developing the game for my Master's thesis.

-TreeCare is a persuasive gamified step tracker (Android App) that aims to curb Sedentary Behaviour and motivate users to stay active & healthy.
+TreeCare is a persuasive gamified step tracker (Android App) that aims to curb sedentary behaviour and motivate users to stay active & healthy.
 I designed the app along with a Ph.D. student & developed the android app.
 I also assisted the student with the planning & execution of evaluative research.

 FoodyBuddy is a gamified restaurant menu app to motivate healthy eating behaviour.
 Along with another team member, I planned and conducted iterative research to inform our design decisions of the persuasive app.